-Dr. Kirk Brandow, founder and director of the Brandow Clinic for Cosmetic Surgery who has appeared on national programs such as Good Morning America and 20/20, commenting on physical appearance says comparison mindset is incredibly common.
+Dr. Kirk Brandow, founder and director of the Brandow Clinic for Cosmetic Surgery who has appeared on national programs such as Good Morning America and 20/20, says comparison mindset is incredibly common.
 "Ten years ago people would come to me with pictures of celebrities, and now they're showing me random people on their social media feeds.
-It is unreasonable to compare yourself to a celebrity as they have a team of trainers and stylists that help them achieve and maintain a certain desired look.
+It is unreasonable to compare yourself to a celebrity, as they have a team of trainers and stylists that help them achieve and maintain a certain desired look.
 Today people see their high school friend on social media with the perfect breasts and they want that same look.
 People are really comparing themselves to everyone now," he candidly explains.

-Dr. Hafeez advises taking breaks from social media and doing body strengthening and range of motion exercises that also weave in breathing and mindfulness such as yoga or tai chi.
-"When you are aware of your body's strength and your general well-being, you're not going to compare yourself to others".
-When you're too busy enjoying a happy, healthy, you won't care about others' posts; this is what we should all strive to do.
-Comparing ourselves to others is irrelevant and unproductive.
-You should strive to be your best beautiful self.
+Dr. Hafeez advises taking breaks from social media and doing body strengthening and range of motion exercises that also weave in breathing and mindfulness such as yoga or Tai Chi.
+"When you are aware of your body's strength and your general well-being, you're not going to compare yourself to others.
+When you're too busy enjoying a happy, healthy, you won't care if your thighs are less toned than someone else's.

-5. "I have a list of cosmetic procedures I want to do and am planning to do this year!"
+5) "I have a list of cosmetic procedures I want to do and am planning to do this year!"

 This is when we must be mindful of body dysmorphia.
-When we have a distorted perception of our appearance it can lead to an addiction to cosmetic procedures.
+When you have a distorted perception of your appearance, it can lead to an addiction to cosmetic procedures.
 Dr. Brandow adds that it is very important for cosmetic surgeons to screen people to see if they have signs of body dysmorphia.
 "Ethically when someone comes in with a list of flaws they want to fix it is up to us professionals to advise them appropriately.
 When someone is addicted to surgeries and tries to "fix" the same body part repeatedly, that's a red flag.

-Dr. Sanam Hafeez suggests keeping an "appreciation journal" and write down 10 things you appreciate about yourself and your life.
+Dr. Hafeez suggests keeping an "appreciation journal."
+Write down 10 things you appreciate about yourself and your life.
 This will lessen harsh self-criticism and the need to measure up to any physical ideal.